OutSystems/docs-product/src/ref/apis/auto/includejavascript-api.md

 ### Espace_AddExclusionRule { #Espace_AddExclusionRule }

 Creates exclusion rules for a script.
-The specified script is not included in the specified module.
+The specified script is not included in the specified eSpace.

 *Inputs*